30 Enchanting Hideaways in the U.S. You've Never Heard of

 Where to fly: Denver International Airport

 Serving as the headquarters for the Rocky Mountain National Park, Estes Park, Colorado is full of sweeping landscapes and some of the best ski resorts in the entire country.
-Even if you’re not one to be completely entranced by a hike through the mountains, Estes Park offers scenic drives (amazing views from the inside of your air-conditioned or heated vehicle!), shops full of unique southwestern goods, and a host of wineries, breweries, and distilleries that easily turn your fun night into an unforgettable experience (unless you go too hard on the sauce, that is).
+Even if you're not one to be completely entranced by a hike through the mountains, Estes Park offers scenic drives, shops full of unique southwestern goods, and a host of wineries, breweries, and distilleries that easily turn your fun night into an unforgettable experience (unless you go too hard on the sauce, that is).

 Pro tip: For the best view of the stars (without the need to apply bug spray), book a stay at The Stanley Hotel, just outside of downtown Estes Park.

 Fort Bragg, California

 Where to fly: Sacramento International Airport

 A California Historical Landmark, the coastal city of Fort Bragg, California is the perfect haven for beach enthusiasts.
 Tourists can pay a visit to the famous Glass Beach on the edge of town, featuring smooth pieces of glass and trash worn down by decades of pounding surf, or to the Mendocino Coast Botanical Gardens along the coastal bluffs.
 Aside from these adventures, there is much more fun to be had at the various state parks and lighthouses along the coast and further inland.

 Pro tip: To capture the essence of the Fort Bragg charm, don't miss a chance to stay at The Country Inn Bed and Breakfast, located right in the downtown area.